PROFILE

 aircraft (KAL 858) by North Korean agents.

-Woo called for new efforts to promote
+called for new efforts to promote North-South

-North-South exchanges, family reunification,
+exchanges, family reunification, inter-Korean

-inter-Korean trade, and contact in international
+trade, and contact in international forums.
+Roh

-General Assembly speech in which South Korea
+Assembly speech in which South Korea offered for

-matters with the North.
-Initial meetings that
+the North.
+Initial meetings that grew out of

-grew out of Roh's proposals started in September
+Roh's proposals started in September 1989.
+In

-1989.
-In September 1990, the first of eight
+September 1990, the first of eight prime

-prime minister-level meetings between North
+minister-level meetings between North Korean and

-Seoul.
-The prime ministerial talks resulted in
+prime ministerial talks resulted in two major

-two major agreements: the Agreement on
+agreements: the Agreement on Reconciliation,

-Reconciliation, Nonaggression, Exchanges, and
+Nonaggression, Exchanges, and Cooperation (the

-Cooperation (the "Basic Agreement") and the
+"Basic Agreement") and the Declaration on the

-Declaration on the Denuclearization of the
+Denuclearization of the Korean Peninsula (the

-Korean Peninsula (the "Joint Declaration").
+"Joint Declaration").

 The Basic Agreement, signed on December 13,